Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Geneva airport to start your adventure off right.
+A VBT representative will greet you at the Geneva Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Chamonix.
-From here, you are perfectly positioned to explore this charming city at your leisure.
+From here, you are perfectly positioned to explore this charming mountain resort town at your leisure.

 Included Meals: Breakfast